MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/refresh-excel-file-onedrive.md

 ## How do I schedule refresh?

-When you set up a refresh schedule, Power BI connects directly to the data sources using connection information and credentials in the dataset to query for updated data, then loads the updated data into the dataset.
+When you set up a refresh schedule, Power BI connects directly to the data sources using connection information and credentials in the dataset to query for updated data.
+It then loads the updated data into the dataset.
 Any visualizations in reports and dashboards based on that dataset in the Power BI service also update.

-For details on how to set up scheduled refresh, see [Configure scheduled refresh](refresh-scheduled-refresh.md).
+For more information on how to set up scheduled refresh, see [Configure scheduled refresh](refresh-scheduled-refresh.md).

 ## When things go wrong